 The gardens of Boston Children's Hospital (BCH) were redesigned by the Mikyoung Kim Design team to accommodate a variety of needs for hospital visitors.
 This program aimed to enhance the garden's therapeutic benefits, acknowledging its potential as a relaxing space for healthcare.
-The layout helps everyone involved-patients, family, and staff-by making it easier to do both active and passive things.
+The layout helps everyone involved-patients, family, and staff-by making it easier to engage in both active and passive engagements.
+(O'Connell, 2024).
 A wide range of activities, from eating and lounging to creating art and reading, were considered throughout the planning and building processes.
 Research showing that encounters with nature increase both patient healing and staff efficiency formed the basis of the design concept.
 Covered benches, open grass, interactive art displays, and wheelchair-accessible pathways all come together in the garden design to make for a warm and welcoming outdoor area.
+(Bengtsson & Grahn, 2014)

 The research team used data to assess garden usage patterns and visitor preferences, which helped us to understand the garden layout and features.
-Surveys and informal interview with visitors were used to acquire these ideas and represent garden users' requirements and BCH experiences.
+Surveys and informal interviews with visitors were used to acquire these ideas and represent garden users' requirements and BCH experiences.